dennis-tra/nebula/README.md

     successful_visits_count INTEGER       NOT NULL,
     -- The number of times this session went from pending to open again. recovered_count         INTEGER       NOT NULL,
+    -- The state this session is in (open, pending, closed) -- open: currently considered online
-    -- The state this session is in. state                   session_state NOT NULL,
+    -- pending: peer missed a dial and is pending to be closed -- closed: peer is considered to be offline and session is complete state                   session_state NOT NULL,
     -- Number of failed visits before closing this session. failed_visits_count     SMALLINT      NOT NULL,